jchuai/EightGlassesOfWater/README.md

-# EightWaterApp
+# EightGlassesOfWater

-EightWater iOS App, written in Swift
+EightGlassesOfWater iOS App, written in Swift

 This app is based on the tutorial about CoreGraphics.